Security

 Review run logs

-Regularly check what your workflows are doing:
+Regularly check what your routines are doing:

-- Open a workflow
+- Open a routine

 - View the session history